Are steroids necessary to succeed in bodybuilding?

 Just to cover a quick history of the sport, bodybuilding originated in the late 19th century.
 It was originally promoted in England by a man named German Eugen Sandow.
 He is considered the father of modern bodybuilding.
 Sandow started out as a professional strongman.
 Later on, he allowed audiences to view his physique in “muscle display performances.”

 As time went on the sport grew and more legends came to be.
-Dave Draper, Arnold Schwarzenegger, Ronnie Coleman, and Jay Cutler are a few names who had a large influence on the sport.
+Bodybuilders such as Dave Draper, the “Austrian Oak” Arnold Schwarzenegger, the King Ronnie Coleman, and of course his rival Jay Cutler are a few very prominent names who had a large influence on the sport.

-As the sport has progressed, so have the physiques, you can clearly see.
+As the sport has progressed, so have the physiques, which you can clearly see.
 Let me give an example, Arnold Schwarzenegger stood at 6’2″ on stage and weighed 235 lbs.
-Current Mr. Olympia winner, Big Ramy, stands at 5’9″ and weighs 295 lbs on stage.
+On the flip side, a more modern Mr. Olympia winner, Big Ramy, stands at 5’9″ and weighs 295 lbs on stage, quite the difference.

-Yes, workouts, diet, genetics, and all of the modern research play a huge role in the size of physiques today, but we have to look at the other things too.
-By that I mean the drugs.
-Drugs have changed dramatically in the sport, both the dosages and the substances themselves.
+Yes, new workouts, new trends with diet, genetics, and all of the modern research play a huge role in the size of physiques today, but we have to look at the other things too.
+By that we mean the drugs.
+Performance enhancing drugs have changed dramatically in the sport, both the dosages and the substances themselves.
 So, let’s dive into that.

 Changes in Steroids